UPPMAX/naiss_intro_python/docs/sessions/using_the_python_interpreter.md

 ???- question "Answer"

-    You output will look similar to this:
+    Your output will look similar to this:

     ```python
     $ python